Infraste03/KGE_RS/fashion_generalization/results/README.md

 results/hpo_transe_full5rel_v2/best_model.pt
 ```

-This is the TransE checkpoint used by the final Fashion 5-relation alternate-learning experiment.
+This is the TransE checkpoint used by the enriched five-relation Fashion-Random alternate-learning experiments.

 ## TransE Ablation Models

-The following directories contain the TransE models used for the Fashion KG ablation experiments.
+The following directories contain the TransE models used for the Fashion-Random KG ablation experiments.

-Each ablation removes one component of the standard KG and independently re-optimizes TransE.
+Each ablation removes one component of the Knowledge Graph and independently re-optimizes TransE.

 ### `hpo_transe_no_brand_v2/`

-TransE HPO for the `no_brand` ablation.
+TransE HPO for the ablation that removes `belongs_to_brand`.

-The `belongs_to_brand` information is removed from the KG.

 Selected hyperparameters: